paulhibbitts/test-docsify-open-multicourse-starter-kit/README.md

     <img src="https://img.shields.io/badge/chat-on%20discord-7289DA.svg" alt="Docsify Discord Chat" />
 </a>

+Docsify sites use client-side rendering, which means your content will not be indexed by search engines like Google, Bing, or DuckDuckGo.

 > A MultiCourse variation of the [Docsify Open Course Starter Kit](https://github.com/hibbitts-design/docsify-open-course-starter-kit) to quickly create a Markdown-based open multi-course site with the site generator [Docsify](https://docsify.js.org) (v5 Preview).
 Global navigation elements can be hidden for seamlessly embedding pages (i.e., into an LMS).
 Includes an optional "Edit this Page" link.

 📸 Docsify Open MultiCourse Screenshots